patrickmuchmore/RPackageTemplate/README.md

 1. If the __SSH RSA Key__ is __(None)__, make one by clicking the __Create RSA Key...__ button.
 Using a passphrase is more secure, albeit less convenient.
 ![Create RSA Key](./readme/CreateRSAKey.png)

 2. If the __SSH RSA Key__ is the one you want to use, nothing needs to be done.
-(It is probably safe to use any key it finds, but as always caveat emptor).

 3. If the __SSH RSA Key__ is not the one you want to use, complain to RStudio, because as far as I can tell it cannot be changed by the user.
 In Linux a workaround is to set the environment variable `GIT_SSH_COMMAND='ssh -i /path/to/alternate/key/id_rsa'` before running RStudio, overriding the default key selection.